 After reporting this same group of hunters to the MNRF Tipsline five times over the past few years, I was confident it would not happen again this year.
 However, these people don't care, and the law is too easy on them.
 Reporting the same hunters again, the conservation officer assured me that these hunters were given a very stern warning this time.
 I'm unsure what they were given before, but a stern warning after continuously breaking the law is unacceptable.

-What kind of support did you receive from these agencies?
+What kind of support did you receive from the agencies you contacted?

 A Conservation Officer responded to our call each time.
 We had hoped each time would be the last, but it continues today.
 We do know, or at least we were told, that they were given a stern warning.

-One might believe your land is a sanctuary for all wildlife.
-Is this accurate, and what compelled you to take steps such as posting your land?
+One might conclude your land is a sanctuary for all wildlife.
+Is this accurate, and what compelled you to take steps to post your land?

 You can't help but be inspired when nature is all around you.
-We moved here to surround ourselves with the wildlife that calls it home.
+We moved here to surround ourselves with the wildlife and share the land with all.
 Why would we not want to protect the wildlife we share it with?

-What inspired you to carry a reverence for nature?
+What inspired you to carry such reverence for nature?

-We settled here amongst all its beauty and learned that although it's ours to enjoy, nature is all meant to benefit wildlife.
+We settled here amongst all its beauty and learned that although it's ours to enjoy, and that the land is here to benefit the wildlife.
 How empty would a forest be without wildlife?
 Would it make a sound?

 You are an incredible steward of the lands you share with nature.
 Please describe the recent disturbing event on your property for our readers.
 Warning: sensitive photograph